NYULibraries/mediacommons-vm/README.md

 NOTE: *`Source code is available in the host machine`.
 You have easy access to read and write using your preferred editor.
 There is `no need to SSH to MediaCommons VM` in order to modify source code.*

-NOTE: *Repositories are link to each build (site) for easy development.
+NOTE: *Repositories are link to each build for easy development.
 See:*

 ```
 $ cd /vagrant/builds/mediacommons/sites/all/modules && ls -al | grep mediacommons